 Other Non-Food Purchases: Costco members can order checks, buy boats and cars with no-haggle pricing (like Carmax), furniture and generic medications and really rack up the savings.

 An Amazing Return Policy: We’ve personally taken advantage of this one multiple times over in many ways.
-From mattresses to laptops to strawberries, Costco has a very generous “no questions asked” return policy.
-(Some items like electronics and jewelry do have to be returned within a certain number of days, so double check before you leave the store.)
+From strawberries to hot dogs, to rotisserie chickens, Costco offers a very generous “no questions asked” return policy.
+(Electronics and jewelry do have to be returned within a certain timeframe, so double check the policy.)

 Shopping Costco Online

-Another way to skirt around the issue of gas is to shop Costco online!
-Many of the items on sale in-store are also on sale online too.
-You can score some great deals when shopping non-perishables like contact solution, vitamins/supplements and food storage.
+Another way to shop is Costco online!
+You can score some great deals when shopping non-perishables like contact solution, toilet paper, vitamins/supplements and food storage.
+They even have an online grocery store.

 Many of the temporary items like clothing and shoes, as well as seasonal items like pool cleaning supplies, are available online too.